jonfroehlich/jonfroehlich.github.io/index.md

 In 2022, I was the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults, where I spearheaded the first ever hybrid conference in ASSETS history and developed the new workshop track—both initiatives continue today.
 From 2021-2024, I was the Faculty Chair of UW's cross-disciplinary [MHCI+D program](https://mhcid.washington.edu/).

-I was selected as a Sloan Fellow in 2016, the UW College of Engineering Outstanding Faculty in 2021, and the PacTrans Outstanding Researcher in 2022.
+I was selected as a Sloan Fellow in 2016, the UW College of Engineering Outstanding Faculty in 2021, the PacTrans Outstanding Researcher in 2022, and for the [SIGCHI Societal Impact Award in 2026](https://medium.com/sigchi/2026-acm-sigchi-awards-and-special-recognitions-d942983d9228).
 Our lab has accrued 23 Best Paper and Honorable Mention Awards at leading scientific venues in Human-Computer Interaction, including at: [CHI](https://dl.acm.org/conference/chi), [ASSETS](https://www.sigaccess.org/assets/), [UIST](https://uist.acm.org/), and [IMWUT](https://dl.acm.org/journal/imwut).

 <!-- a co-founding (student) member of [DUB](http://dub.washington.edu), a large, cross-disciplinary organization of academic and industry professionals interested in HCI and Design research,